puupee/puupee-api-go/docs/ActionApiDescriptionModel.md

 HasImplementFrom returns a boolean if a field has been set.

-### SetImplementFromNil

-`func (o *ActionApiDescriptionModel) SetImplementFromNil(b bool)`

- SetImplementFromNil sets the value for ImplementFrom to be an explicit nil

-### UnsetImplementFrom
-`func (o *ActionApiDescriptionModel) UnsetImplementFrom()`

-UnsetImplementFrom ensures that no value is present for ImplementFrom, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)